Skip Navigation

 Altan Sodnomragchaa with the Louis XV Study

-Earlier this summer Midwest Center for Nonprofit Leadership, The National Museum of Toys and Miniatures (T/m), and the Bloch School teamed up with Altan Sodnomragchaa, an international MBA graduate student with the help of Dr. Brent Never for an exciting applied-learning opportunity.
+Earlier this summer Midwest Center for Nonprofit Leadership, The National Museum of Toys and Miniatures, and the Bloch School teamed up with Altan Sodnomragchaa, an international MBA graduate student with the help of Dr. Brent Never for an exciting applied-learning opportunity.

 Altan held the Edward A. Smith Internship, a full-time, paid experience, offered to several Bloch students each summer.
 These selected students benefit from a chance to learn hands-on in a non-profit, community, or government entity, tailored to the organization’s needs and the student’s interests.

-At T/m, Altan served as the Strategic Initiatives Coordinator, reporting directly to Executive Director Petra Kralickova while working closely with Bekah Boyer, Sr. Manager of Development, and Dr. Madeline Rislow, Sr. Manager of Learning & Engagement.
+At the Museum, Altan served as the Strategic Initiatives Coordinator, reporting directly to Executive Director Petra Kralickova while working closely with Bekah Boyer, Sr. Manager of Development, and Dr. Madeline Rislow, Sr. Manager of Learning & Engagement.
 Altan interviewed numerous local businesses, of varying sizes and scopes, about their workplace culture — particularly how they were affected by the pandemic.
-Her research will be an important baseline as T/m launches a formal corporate membership program, offering team-building workshops through the backdrop of the museum’s collection of toys and fine-scale miniatures.
+Her research will be an important baseline as the Museum launches a formal corporate membership program, offering team-building workshops through the backdrop of the museum’s collection of toys and fine-scale miniatures.

-As her internship comes to a close, Altan toured the galleries with T/m Marketing and Communications Coordinator Sarah Biegelsen (MA – Public History 2022) to reflect on her experience.
+As her internship comes to a close, Altan toured the galleries with the Museum’s Marketing and Communications Coordinator Sarah Biegelsen (MA – Public History 2022) to reflect on her experience.

 SARAH BIEGELSEN: What drew you to UMKC?